Mike Yastrzemski Preview, Player Props: Giants vs. Padres

-On Saturday, Mike Yastrzemski (batting .304 in his past 10 games) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 8:40 PM ET.
+On Sunday, Mike Yastrzemski (.480 on-base percentage in past 10 games, 159 points above season-long percentage) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Padres.
+He had a hitless showing in his most recent game (0-for-1) against the Padres.

 Mike Yastrzemski Game Info & Props vs. the Padres